Missouri was admitted to the Union as the 24th state on August 10, 1821, becoming the first state entirely west of the Mississippi River.

 In the 20th century, Washington County shifted away from mining as its main economic driver.
 Agriculture and manufacturing grew in importance, and the county experienced a steady population growth.
 Today, Washington County is known for its picturesque countryside, outdoor recreational opportunities, and historical attractions.
 It continues to evolve, striving to preserve its unique heritage while embracing modern advancements.

-This timeline provides a concise overview of the key events in the history of Washington County, Missouri.
+This timeline provides a condensed summary of the historical journey of Washington County, Missouri.